What Are The Key Distinctions Between A Poverty And Neglect

 Educational Neglect: Opportunities for Learning

-Educational neglect involves the caregiver's failure to ensure that a dependent receives adequate education or access to learning opportunities.
+Educational neglect involves the caregiver's failure to see to it that a dependent receives adequate education or access to learning opportunities.
 This can include:

 • Truancy: Allowing a child to miss school without valid reasons.